miahj1/miahj1.github.io/_posts/2023-06-01-insurance-fraud-classification.md

 ## Preprocessing and Investigation

-The dataset used for the analysis is from Kaggle, Auto Insurance Claims Data (bit.ly/3JwvwTk).
+The dataset used for the analysis is from Kaggle, Auto Insurance Claims Data (https://bit.ly/3JwvwTk).
 It is not a “perfect” dataset as there is no description of what each column means; currently, the dataset consists of 40 columns and 1,000 rows.
 Tools I will use are popular modules from Python such as pandas, numpy, seaborn, scikit-learn, matplotlib, mlextend, and imbalanced-learning.
-The code for the project is available in a Google Collaboratory Jupyter notebook (bit.ly/408gadf); however, it is not as organized as this document.
-Also, some codes for plotting graphs are left out but are available in the notebook.
+The code for the project is available in my github repository, (https://bit.ly/43WUcM1).

 The document is structured in this manner: variables, columns, and functions will be formatted as follows, `text`.
 In hopes of preventing confusion between variables and functions: functions include “()” parentheticals.
 Code will be included and if output is needed it will immediately follow.
 Long URLs that take up space are shortened using bit.ly.
 Output from the code that takes up a large amount of vertical real estate are snipped and horizontally stitched.